The excerpts below are from STRANGE AND STRANGER – THE WORLD OF STEVE DITKO – written by Blake Bell and published by Fantagraphics Books, 2008.

 The next time Spider-Man would chronologically cross paths with Dr. Strange in his own ASM title would be eight years later, through a story published in ASM #108-109, considered by John Romita himself, one of his greatest achievements.
 His incredible art style brings a noir cinematic feel with great depth and pacing.
 There aren’t many of otherworldly panels (if any), though the mystical atmosphere in the story is a constant.

 With Lee and Romita at the peak of their collaboration in the title, the subplot intertwines with the main plot, and supporting characters evolve: Flash Thompson must come to terms with the consequences of his actions in Vietnam and ends up kidnapped; Gwen Stacy is tired of seeing her boyfriend escaping whenever danger strikes and forces Peter to stay beside her, so he’s restrained, unable to save Spider-Man’s biggest fan.
-He then concocts a faux abduction for Gwen to see it (the same employed in ASM #46) to protect his secret identity and fly to rescue.
+He then concocts a faux abduction for Gwen to see it (the same employed in ASM #46) to protect his secret identity and fly to the rescue.
 Soon he is summoned by Doctor Strange in his astral form, offering his help and mystical knowledge to save the day while Spider-Man fights the brutal and physical antagonist – again.
 Still, the story works in all of its elements by the use of flashbacks and the visual depiction of the Vietnam War.

 It’s worth noticing that John Romita’s style also refined Spider-Man’s iconic visual; his expertise with romance comics conveyed more visual believability to the ASM title, making everyone looked good – hence the better appeal of the comic.